-Understanding who and what will impact your category, is the first step to preparing for the changes which could come.
-Preparing for likely future opportunities and risks is the second step, and the reason scenario planning is so vital to ongoing busines success.
+Understanding who and what will impact your category is the first step to readying your organisation for the changes which could come.
+Preparing for likely future opportunities and risks is the second step, and the reason scenario planning is so vital to ongoing business success.

 Step 4.
 Which of the category users are you attracting?

 This question surprises some people.
-They expect that once they have identified the category in which they are competing that they can just start trying to attract everyone in it.
-However “You can’t please all the people all of the time” as the infamous quote from John Lydgate mentions.You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time.
-John Lydgate Click To Tweet
+They expect that once they have identified the category in which they are competing, they can just start trying to attract everyone in it.
+However as the infamous quote from John Lydgate mentions:

 Understanding which sub-group of all the category users you are most likely to appeal to with your offer, is one further step in focusing on the very best target audience for your brand.